Twoody/KISS_List/README.txt

 		3. SELECT ALL
 	B. There needs to be CONFIRMATION WINDOWS ensuring the user wants to delete and export.
 	C. The area for completed tasks should only be visible when at least one item is completed.
-	D. Font, sizing, style, and colors need to be configured.
-		1. TEST making the checkbox text link to the checkbox.
-			a.
-Do not want user to accidentally click items;
-		2. Go over coloring and fonts with design specialist;
 	E. Link to Developer page for user input should be added;
 		1. Developer page might be personal website;
 		2. Developer page might link to Play Store;